-SNS-301 is a first-in-class ImmunoPhage™ that has successfully completed a Phase 1 clinical study.
-Early data with SNS-301 as a monotherapy and in combination with immune checkpoint inhibitors demonstrate a favorable safety profile, improvements in disease biomarkers and a robust, dose-dependent antigen-specific CD8+ T cell and B-cell response.
-Sensei Bio is currently enrolling a Phase 2 trial of SNS-301 in combination with Keytruda™ (pembrolizumab) in head and neck cancer patients who did not achieve tumor reductions on anti-PD-1/PD-L1 therapy alone (NCT04034225).
+SNS-301 is a first-in-class ImmunoPhage™ that is being studied in a Phase 1/2 clinical trial.
+Early data with SNS-301 as a monotherapy and in combination with immune checkpoint inhibitors have demonstrated that it has generally been well tolerated, shows improvements in disease biomarkers and has the potential to generate a robust, dose-dependent antigen-specific CD8+ T cell and B-cell response.
+Sensei Bio is currently conducting a Phase 1/2 trial of SNS-301 in combination with Keytruda™ (pembrolizumab) in head and neck cancer patients who did not achieve tumor reductions on anti-PD-1/PD-L1 therapy alone (NCT04034225).

 Sensei Bio has an active clinical collaboration with AstraZeneca to evaluate the combination of SNS-301 and IMFINZI® (durvalumab) in patients with the following cancers: